 Just minutes after Pink Floyd’s lingering bass disappeared, radio station ‘Z’ suddenly fell silent.
-Somewhere behind the microphone, in the studio on ‘Novi Sviat’ street, there was a commotion, and a second later the host called in a trembling voice "We have just been informed by Vilnius that the army has taken over the city’s radio and television center.
+Somewhere behind the microphone, in the studio on ‘Novi Sviat’s street, there was a commotion, and a second later, the host called in a trembling voice, “We have just been informed by Vilnius that the army has taken over the city’s radio and television center.
 There are many killed.
 Nobody knows how many they are.
-The National Rescue Committee announced that it was taking power…” Then, as a small absurdity to this whole message, such furious rock sounded that I almost stopped the car in surprise.
+The National Rescue Committee announced that it was taking power…” Then, as a small absurdity to this whole message, such a furious rock sounded that I almost stopped the car in surprise.
 Only then did I realize why all this confusion was.
 When I spoke to Marisza Wernikowska, the head of Radio Z’s information service, just a few days ago, she told me that only young girls stayed in the studio at night, changing CDs and announcing the time if they wanted.
-They just didn’t know what to do that night when someone called them from Vilnius.
+They didn’t know what to do that night when someone called them from Vilnius.

 Unlike them, however, I knew what I had to do.
 I pressed the accelerator.
-I had no idea where I was going, who I would meet, whether I would survive at all.
+I had no idea where I was going, who I would meet, or whether I would survive at all.
 I knew a phone number — 613–655 and a single name — Rasa Maria.

-That night, while listening to the confused voice of the girl on the air, I still did not know at least three very important things: only ten days later, the Lithuanian National Salvation Committee disbanded, and one day later Mikhail Gorbachev said that its leader should be tried, and in a week the famous MP Coner, the “black general” Victor Alexnis, would be far more confident in the face of “Arguments and Facts”: “I spoke recently with comrades from the National Salvation Committee in Lithuania.
+That night, while listening to the confused voice of the girl on the air, I still did not know at least three essential things: only ten days later, the Lithuanian National Salvation Committee disbanded, and one day later, Mikhail Gorbachev said that its leader should be tried, and in a week the famous MP Coner, the “black general” Victor Alexis, would be far more confident in the face of “Arguments and Facts”: “I spoke recently with comrades from the National Salvation Committee in Lithuania.
 They told me: “We did everything Moscow wanted from us.
-And we were promised that the other half — the introduction of presidential rule — would be settle by them, on their own.
-Yes, however Moscow betrayed us.
-We were handed over by the President, the Supreme Soviet, the Government, Yeltsin… Everyone.
+And we were promised that the other half — the introduction of presidential rule — would be settled by them on their own.
+Yes, however, Moscow betrayed us.
+The President, the Supreme Soviet, the Government, Yeltsin handed us over… Everyone.
 That is why a civil war is imminent.
-These words were said three days after I made the same predictions from a completely different position in my last correspondence for ‘Duma’ from the Lithuanian capital.
-Now the fact that Alexnis also foresees it strengthens my conviction — it will not come true.
+Three days after I made the same predictions from a different position in my last correspondence for ‘Duma’ from the Lithuanian capital, these words were said.
+Now that Alexnis also foresees it strengthens my conviction — it will not come true.

-That night, Vilnius was gloomy, cold, snowy and unfamiliar to me.
+That night, Vilnius was gloomy, cold, snowy, and unfamiliar to me.

-If it weren’t for two random boys on the street, I would hardly have done all this in fear of the curfew and the total uncertainty of where I was going.
+If it weren’t for two random boys on the street, I would hardly have done all this in fear of the curfew and the uncertainty of where I was going.
 In the small room of the dormitory, the girls — they had been to the TV tower the night before — competed to tell me, in broken Russian, not much better than mine, how it all happened.
-How they came together to defend the tower, how they were sure it was 1991 and there was no one on Earth who would dare “launch” tanks against students and pupils — how would they…
+How they came together to defend the tower, how they were sure it was 1991 and no one on Earth would dare “launch” tanks against students and pupils — how would they…

-The aftermath is well known — 14 people died and more than 300 were injured.
-And the photo of the sinister tank passing through the body of 15-year-old Loretta spread across the world through CNN.
+The aftermath is well known — 14 people died, and more than 300 were injured.
+The photo of the sinister tank passing through the body of 15-year-old Loretta spread across the world through CNN.
 A few days later, General Yuri Naumann, Special Representative of the USSR Ministry of Defense in Lithuania during those days, would have given a press conference of his version of events, which I would not have believed to have been said if I had not been in the hall of the Vilnius House of Representatives: “I have information that a girl was lying under the stopped tank, they photographed her and then this photo is used to make disgusting propaganda…” He added: “None of our soldiers fired for the simple reason that they had no weapons near the tower…”